News and Insights

 A night of Recognition

-The founders and directors of Britain’s 100 fastest-growing SME exporters were recognised last night at the 4th annual Sunday Times Lloyds SME Export Track 100 awards ceremony, held at the Renaissance Hotel St Pancras in London.
+The founders and directors of Britain’s 100 fastest-growing SME exporters were recognized last night at the 4th annual Sunday Times Lloyds SME Export Track 100 awards ceremony, held at the Renaissance Hotel St Pancras in London.

 Over 200 guests at the dinner, which included the founders and senior directors from 87 companies, such as book